lucidfort/qualinova-frontend/README.md

 ## Roadmap

-The roadmap outlines the future plans for Lumen Logistics:
+The roadmap outlines the future plans:

 - **Q1 2025**:
    - Launch the MVP (Minimum Viable Product) with core certification features.